Generic selectors

 Tank Mates

 Pearl cichlids are manageable in a community setting as long as you choose tank mates wisely.
-Outside of breeding, they’re generally peaceful toward fish of similar size.
-The trouble comes when a pair decides to spawn, at which point they can become highly territorial and drive everything else in the tank into the opposite corner.
+Outside of breeding, they’re peaceful toward fish of similar size.
+The trouble comes when a pair decides to spawn, at which point they becomes highly territorial and drive everything else in the tank into the opposite corner.
 A larger tank with plenty of visual barriers minimizes the impact of this behavior.

 Best Tank Mates

-• Blue acara (Andinoacara pulcher) – Similar size and temperament, a classic pairing with eartheaters
+• Blue acara (Andinoacara pulcher).
+Similar size and temperament, a classic pairing with eartheaters

-• Angelfish – Occupy mid-water and won’t compete directly for bottom territory
+• Angelfish.
+Occupy mid-water and won’t compete directly for bottom territory

-• Silver dollars – Robust, fast-moving schooling fish that hold their own
+• Silver dollars.
+Robust, fast-moving schooling fish that hold their own

-• Larger tetras (Buenos Aires tetras, Congo tetras) – Big enough to avoid predation and fast enough to escape territorial displays
+• Larger tetras (Buenos Aires tetras, Congo tetras).
+Big enough to avoid predation and fast enough to escape territorial displays

-• Bristlenose plecos – Bottom-dwelling but armored enough to coexist with moderate cichlid aggression
+• Bristlenose plecos.
+Bottom-dwelling but armored enough to coexist with moderate cichlid aggression

-• Large corydoras (Brochis or Corydoras species) – Can share the bottom as long as the tank is spacious
+• Large corydoras (Brochis or Corydoras species).
+Can share the bottom as long as the tank is spacious

 Tank Mates to Avoid

-• Small fish – Anything small enough to fit in the pearl cichlid’s mouth will eventually end up there
+• Small fish.
+Anything small enough to fit in the pearl cichlid’s mouth will eventually end up there

-• Aggressive Central American cichlids – Jack Dempseys, red devils, and similar species will bully pearl cichlids
+• Aggressive Central American cichlids.
+Jack Dempseys, red devils, and similar species will bully pearl cichlids

-• Multiple male pearl cichlids – Unless the tank is very large (150+ gallons), keeping more than one male leads to constant fighting
+• Multiple male pearl cichlids.
+Unless the tank is very large (150+ gallons), keeping more than one male leads to constant fighting

-• Dwarf cichlids – Apistos and rams are too small and will be harassed or eaten
+• Dwarf cichlids.
+Apistos and rams are too small and will be harassed or eaten

-• Slow-moving, long-finned species – Fancy guppies, bettas, and similar delicate fish are poor choices
+• Slow-moving, long-finned species.
+Fancy guppies, bettas, and similar delicate fish are poor choices

 Food & Diet